kcroad02/logseq-notify/README.md

 # Logseq Notify via ntfy.sh

-This Python script parses a Logseq-compatible Markdown file (e.g., `Tasks.md`) for tasks with `SCHEDULED:` timestamps.
+This Python script looks through a Logseq Markdown file named `Tasks.md` for tasks with `SCHEDULED:` timestamps.
 It sends push notifications via a self-hosted or public `ntfy.sh` server for tasks that are due to start within the next 5 minutes.

 The script is designed to be run periodically (e.g., every 5 minutes) by a scheduler like `cron` (on Linux/macOS/PC) or Tasker (on Android via Termux).

 ## Features

-* **Markdown Task Parsing:** Reads tasks from a specified Markdown file.
+* **Markdown Task Parsing:** Reads tasks from a Logseq-specific Markdown file.
 * **Scheduled Time Detection:** Recognizes `SCHEDULED: <YYYY-MM-DD HH:MM>` entries associated with tasks.
 * **Timely Notifications:** Sends alerts for tasks scheduled to occur between the current time and 5 minutes into the future.
 * **ntfy.sh Integration:** Leverages `ntfy.sh` for customizable push notifications.
 * **Duplicate Prevention:** Keeps track of sent notifications to avoid redundant alerts for the same task instance.
-* **Automatic Configuration:** Creates a default JSON configuration file on first run if one doesn't exist, prompting the user for essential paths.
 * **Cross-Platform Compatibility:**
     * Works on standard PC environments (Linux, macOS, Windows with Python).
     * Supports Android via Termux, including wakelock handling to ensure script execution.